 The Qualitative vs. Quantitative Dimension

-The basic distinction here is that, in qualitative studies, the data is usually being gathered directly , whereas in quantitative studies, the data is gathered indirectly , through an instrument, such as a survey or a web server log.
+The distinction here is an important one, and goes well beyond the narrow view of qualitative as “open ended” as in an open-ended survey question.
+Rather, studies that are qualitative in nature generate data about behaviors or attitudes based on observing them directly, whereas in quantitative studies, the data about the behavior or attitudes in question are gathered indirectly, through a measurement or an instrument such as a survey or an analytics tool.
 In field studies and usability studies, for example, the researcher directly observes how people use technology (or not) to meet their needs.
-This gives them the ability to ask questions, probe on behavior or possibly even adjust the study protocol to better meet its objectives.
+This gives them the ability to ask questions, probe on behavior, or possibly even adjust the study protocol to better meet its objectives.
 Analysis of the data is usually not mathematical.

-Due to the nature of their differences, qualitative methods are much better suited for answering question about why or how to fix a problem, whereas quantitative methods do a much better job answering how many and how much type of questions.
+Due to the nature of their differences, qualitative methods are much better suited for answering questions about why or how to fix a problem, whereas quantitative methods do a much better job answering how many and how much types of questions.
+Having such numbers helps prioritize resources, for example to focus on issues with the biggest impact.
 The following chart illustrates how the first two dimensions affect the types of questions that can be asked:

-The final distinction has to do with how and whether participants in the study are using the website or product in question.
-This can be described by:
+The third distinction has to do with how and whether participants in the study are using the product or service in question.
+This can be described as:

 - Natural or near-natural use of the product